The Art of Accessorizing Your Home

 Arranging objects in odd numbers and varying heights is most pleasing to the eye.Odd numbers and varying heights are just more pleasing to the eye.

-The ancient Greeks also discovered that grouping objects in odd numbers was more pleasing to the eye than even, as the result appears less studied.
+The ancient Greeks also discovered that grouping objects in odd numbers, rather than even, was more pleasing to the eye, as the result appears less studied.

 For instance, a candlestick grouping of 3 or 5 will look more interesting than pairs.
 The number three is most preferable.

-Also, too many objects in a grouping or vignette can look cluttered and busy.
-And too many small objects in a grouping will look like a mess.
+Also, placing too many objects in a vignette can look cluttered and busy.

 Three pillows on a sofa will look better than two.
 When you buy pre-packaged bedding, you'll often find accent pillows in groups of three and in different sizes and shapes.
-Pillows in varied sizes and shapes is infinitely more interesting than three square pillows of the same size.
+Pillows in varied sizes and shapes is infinitely more interesting than pillows the same size, shape and color.

 I had an art composition teacher who referred to the different sizes in a composition as the daddy, mommy and baby.
-This is an easy and important design tip to follow.
+This is an easy and important design tip to remember.

-Take a look at this video by John Mangano of Homestagingchannel.com for home design tips on arranging furniture and accessorizing a living room, using the principles of the golden section, odd numbers, scale and balance.
+Take a look at this video by John Mangano of Homestagingchannel.com for design tips on arranging furniture and accessorizing using the principles of the golden section, odd numbers, scale and balance.

 "Harmony" in home design